FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/health/health_21.md

 ---
 title: "I know anything from a plant is safe to eat, but anything from a lab can be dangerous.
 How can I tell if something came from a plant or a lab?"
-summary: "Don't assume "natural" means "safe."
+summary: "Don't assume 'natural' means 'safe'.
 Many plants are toxic, and herbal supplements lack the safety regulations of lab-made medicines.
-"Natural" doesn't equal "healthy," and man-made dangers often pale in comparison to natural ones."
+'Natural' doesn't equal 'healthy', and man-made dangers often pale in comparison to natural ones."
 author: "Prof. Sophie Harris"
 degree: "PhD in Organic Chemistry, University of Cambridge"
 tutor_type: "IB & A-Level Chemistry Tutor"